tramarobin/fctSnPM/Article@JOSS/paper.md

 bibliography: paper.bib
 ---
 # Summary
 Statistical Parametric Mapping (SPM) is a statistical method originally used in neuroimaging developed in the early 90's in biomedical imaging, allowing to determine which brain zones were solicited during a functional MRI [@Friston:1995].
-Originally developed for a three dimensional analysis, the portability of this method to the analysis of vectors or matrices was made possible thanks to TC.
-Pataky whom allows to perform statistical inference on curves (vectors - 1D) or maps (matrices - 2D) [@Pataky:2010].
+Originally developed for a three dimensional analysis, the portability of this method to the analysis of vectors or matrices was made possible thanks to @Pataky:2010 whom allows to perform statistical inference on curves (vectors - 1D) or maps (matrices - 2D).

 As in "classical" statistics on scalar values (0D), there is a parametric and a non-parametric approach to the SPM method.
 While the parametric method is based on random gaussian fields, the non-parametric method is based on label permutation tests [@Nichols:2002], and thus, on re-sampling and randomness to make statistical inference.
 The main advantage of the non-parametric approach is that a gaussian distribution of the data is not required, making possible it to work with both curves and maps.

 # Statement of need
-This approach was proposed, coded, and put online by Todd Pataky (https://github.com/0todd0000/spm1dmatlab).
+This approach was proposed, coded, and put online by TC.
+Pataky (https://github.com/0todd0000/spm1dmatlab).
 However, the use of the proposed functions does not allow the analysis of 2D data automatically.
 Moreover, a rather frequent error is to consider only the significance of the last statistical test performed, and not the intersection between the post-hoc tests and the ANOVA.
 Indeed, a difference between two samples can be significant if, and only if the ANOVA is significant in the same areas.

 # fctSPM
 The function we propose meets two objectives.
 1) to allow statistical inferences on curves and maps with a standardized format and 2) to simplify analyses by comparing means while considering intersections with tests performed upstream (ANOVA and post-hoc of main effects).